How to Study Culture

 6. Hall & Massey, “Interpreting the Crisis”, p.
 57.

-7. John Clarke, “Doing the Dirty Work.
-The Challenges of Conjunctural Analysis”, in: Stuart Hall.
+7. John Clarke, “Doing the Dirty Work: The Challenges of Conjunctural Analysis”, in: Stuart Hall.
 Conversations, Projects and Legacies, eds.
-Julian Henriques and David Morley with Vana Goblot, London: 2017, 79-85, here p.
+Julian Henriques & David Morley, with Vana Goblot, London: 2017, 79-85, here p.
 80.

 8. Stuart Hall, “On Postmodernism and Articulation: An Interview with Stuart Hall”, ed.
 Lawrence Grossberg, Journal of Communication Inquiry 10:2 (1986), 45-60, here p.
 53.